alexvictoor/BrowserLog/README.md

 Activation requires 3 steps:

 1. configuration of your build to add a dependency to this project
-2. configuration of the appender in the log4net configuration or the target in the NLog configuration
+2. configuration of the appender ( or NLog target) in the logger configuration
 3. inclusion of a javascript snippet in your HTML code to open a SSE connection

 First thing first, you need to add a nuget dependency to BrowserLog.